 Banks are the most common mortgage lenders in Canada, but borrowers can also secure a mortgage from other financial institutions (credit unions or caisse populaires, loan and trust corporations, life insurance companies), pension funds, or other organizations, individuals or groups (private lenders).

-Private lenders who lend their own money on the security of real estate must be licensed if they are doing business as mortgage lenders.
+Private lenders who lend their own money on the security of real estate must have a mortgage broker licence if they are doing business as mortgage lenders.
 However, private lenders do not need to be licensed if they use a licensed Mortgage Brokerage.
+If you are getting a mortgage from a private lender through a mortgage agent, make sure they hold a Level 2 mortgage agent licence.

 - Mortgage brokers/agents are licensed professionals who look at your finances to determine the right type of mortgage for you.